rodrigorianelly/opendss-faultlocation/README.md

 In order to run the codes, you should have Python 3, OpenDSS, a .db reader and some python packages such as win32com, numpy, matplotlib and sqlite3.

+To understand how the implementation was done, you should run the codes inside the folders in numerical order.

 Since it takes a long time to run the fault simulations that build up the database, I have uploaded the files to Google Drive: https://drive.google.com/open?id=1jzBDv_J_BDSlXoOs8bTm0COY-eiDCQmk